Phosphoribosylglycinamide formyltransferase: Mechanism of purN GARTfase

-Klein et al first suggested a water molecule assisted mechanism.
+Klein et al. first suggested a water-molecule-assisted mechanism.
 A single water molecule possibly held in place by hydrogen bonding with the carboxylate group of the persistent Asp144 residue transfers protons from the GAR-N to the THF-N. The nucleophilic nitrogen on the terminal amino group of GAR attacks the carbonyl carbon of the formyl group on THF pushing negative charge onto the oxygen.
 Klein suggests that His108 stabilizes the transition state by hydrogen bonding with the negatively charged oxygen and that the reformation of the carbonyl double bond results in breaking the THF-N - formyl bond.
-Calculations by Qiao et al suggest that the water assisted stepwise proton transfer from Gar-N to THF-N is 80-100 kj/mol more favorable than the concerted transfer suggested by Klein.
-The mechanism shown is suggested by Qiao et al, whom admittedly did not consider surrounding residues in their calculations.
+Calculations by Qiao et al. suggest that the water assisted stepwise proton transfer from Gar-N to THF-N is 80-100 kj/mol more favorable than the concerted transfer suggested by Klein.
+The mechanism shown is suggested by Qiao et al., who admittedly did not consider surrounding residues in their calculations.
 Much of the early active site mapping on GAR TFase was determined with the bacterial enzyme owing to the quantity available from its overexpression in E. coli.
 Using a bromoacetyl dideazafolate affinity analog James Inglese and colleagues first identified Asp144 as an active site residue likely involved in the formyl transfer mechanism.

 Mechanism of purT GARTfase

-Studies of the purT variant of GAR transformylase in E.coli found that the reaction proceeds through a formyl phosphate intermediate.
+Studies of the purT variant of GAR transformylase in E. coli found that the reaction proceeds through a formyl phosphate intermediate.
 While the in vitro reaction can proceed without THF, overall the in vivo reaction is the same.

-Involvement in de novo Purine Biosynthesis
+Involvement in de novo purine biosynthesis

 GART catalyzes the third step in de novo purine biosynthesis, the formation of N2-formyl-N1-(5-phospho-D-ribosyl)glycinamide (fGAR) by formyl addition to N1-(5-phospho-D-ribosyl)glycinamide (GAR).
 In E. coli, the purN enzyme is a 23 kDa protein but in humans it is part of a trifunctional protein of 110 kDa which includes AIRS and GARS functionalities.
 This protein catalyzes three different steps of the de novo purine pathway.

-Disease Relevance
+Disease relevance

-Cancer Target
+Cancer target

 Due to their increased growth rate and metabolic requirements, cancer cells rely on de novo nucleotide biosynthesis to achieve levels of AMP and GMP necessary.
 Being able to block any of the steps of the de novo purine pathway would present significant reduction in tumor growth.
 Studies have been done both on the substrate binding and folate binding site to find inhibitors.

-Down Syndrome
+Down syndrome

 GARTfase is suspected to be connected with Down syndrome.
 The gene encoding the trifunctional protein human GARS-AIRS-GART is located on chromosome 21q22.1, in the Down syndrome critical region.
 The protein is overexpressed in the cerebellum during the postnatal development of individuals with Down syndrome.
 Typically, this protein is undetectable in cerebellum shortly after birth, but found in high levels in prenatal development.